ruinahkoh/phantom_agent_lead_generation/README.md

 User Interface:
 - current UI is simple (streamlit) perhaps a more complex UI with authentication is required for production

-Observability:
-- integrate LangSmith for trace logging and evaluation

 Guardrails:
 - for jailbreak or reducing the risk of hallucinations

-Evaluation:
+Observability & Evaluation:
 - Arize AI for tool-call accuracy, LLM as a judge, and search relevance scoring

+Model Context Protocol
+- Allows AI agent to discover and execute phantoms.

 ## Quickstart
 1. Clone repository